Leonora O'Reilly: Family life

 Leonora O'Reilly was the daughter of John O'Reilly, a printer and member of the Knights of Labor, and Winifred (Rooney) O'Reilly, an Irish-born dressmaker.
 John O'Reilly died when Leonora was one year old.
 Upon his death, Winifred O'Reilly supported herself and the child by sewing and taking in boarders.

-O'Reilly accompanied her mother to meetings at Cooper Union and her father's friend, Victor Drury, helped instill in her an appreciation for the Italian nationalist Mazzini.
+O'Reilly accompanied her mother to meetings at Cooper Union and her father's friend, Victor Drury, helped instill in her an appreciation for the Italian nationalist Giuseppe Mazzini.
 O'Reilly counted among her influences radical Catholic priest and social justice advocate Fr.
 Edward McGlynn and anarchist Peter Kropotkin.

 Leonora and Winifred O'Reilly both made their home in Brooklyn.

 In 1907, Leonora O'Reilly, who never married, adopted a child, Alice.
 Alice died in 1911.

 Personal life

-At age 16, O'Reilly joined the Comte Synthetic Circle, a self-education group in the Lower East Side of New York.
+At age 16, O'Reilly joined the Comte Synthetic Circle, a self-education group on the Lower East Side of Manhattan.
 Through this group, O'Reilly met her mentor, Victor Drury.
 Drury was a French-born intellectual, Knights of Labor activist, and anarchist; he had introduced O'Reilly to many books which helped compensate for her lack of formal education.

-In 1898, Leonora O’Reilly took art courses at the Pratt Institute in New York graduating in 1900.
+In 1898, Leonora O'Reilly took art courses at the Pratt Institute in New York graduating in 1900.
 She was supported in this and other activities by a wealthy Boston philanthropist named who, in 1897, provided O'Reilly with an annual salary, allowing her to leave wage work for full-time labor organizing.
 In 1909 O'Reilly was deeply involved in the New York Shirtwaist Strike, the Uprising of the 20,000.
 In part in reaction to what she thought was the betrayal of wealthy women supporters of the shirtwaist workers, in 1910, O'Reilly became a member of the Socialist Party of New York.

 Nonetheless, she remained a dedicated supporter of women's rights and woman suffrage.
-In 1912 O’Reilly founded the Wage Earners Suffrage League, the "industrial wing" of the Woman Suffrage Party, and had called for more fair wages which many upper-class women were not as likely to support.
-O’Reilly had an ‘equal pay for equal work’ plan for the movement after they had made a dent in their efforts.
-O'Reilly served as the president of the Wage Earner’s Suffrage League from 1911 to 1912.
+In 1912 O'Reilly founded the Wage Earners Suffrage League, the "industrial wing" of the Woman Suffrage Party, and had called for more fair wages which many upper-class women were not as likely to support.
+O'Reilly had an 'equal pay for equal work' plan for the movement after they had made a dent in their efforts.
+O'Reilly served as the president of the Wage Earner's Suffrage League from 1911 to 1912.
 In this capacity she served as a volunteer investigator to the Triangle Shirtwaist Factory fire of 1911.